 IntelliCAD and Autodesks AutoCAD software dominates the market.

-conclusion that after downloading and trying out the free CAD
+that after downloading and trying out the free CAD software and getting

-software and getting a feel for CAD, the first piece of software purchased for a landscape office operating in
+a feel for CAD, the first piece of software purchased by a landscape office operating in

 Suppose that your supply chain is a little